 • I want you to know that even though we can’t celebrate this day together, we found each other.

 • From now on, I shall permanently inscribe your name in my heart so that no amount of tears will ever be able to erase it.
 Happy Valentine’s Day, my darling.

 What do you write on a long-distance Valentine’s card?

-Sending an adorable greeting card on Valentine’s Day is just one of the numerous methods to make long-distance relationships work.
+Sending an adorable greeting card on Valentine’s Day is just one of the numerous methods to make long-distance relationships work and showcase your devotion, patience, and faith to be reunited soon..
 Here are some ideas for a long-distance Valentine’s card:

 • You and I are meant to be together.
 I thank God every day that we found each other.

 • You are the missing piece I had been looking for my whole life.
 Thank you for completing me.

 • The distance between us may seem like an insurmountable chasm, but when we meet again, it will be like the stars have exploded and are showering down on us.